pachterlab/gget/README.md

 # Manual
 Jupyter Lab / Google Colab arguments are equivalent to long-option arguments (`--arg`).
-All data frame results can be converted to json/dictionary format using the `--json` flag.
+All data frame results can be converted to json format using the `--json` flag.
 The manual for any gget tool can be called from terminal using the `-h` `--help` flag.

 ## gget ref